gripableteam/gripable-play-unity-docs/source/index.html.md

 # Introduction

-Provides an api for communicating with a Gripable Play device over bluetooth
+API for communicating with a Gripable Play device over Bluetooth

 # Setup